wader/jqjq/README.md

   - `reduce/foreach` via recursive function? similar to `if` or `{}`-literal?
   - `try/catch` via some backtrack return value? change `[path, value]` to include an error somehow?
 - How to support `label/break`?
 - How to support `delpaths` (usd by `del` etc).
-Have to keep paths same while deleting a group of paths? use sentinel value? work with paths instead?
+Have to keep paths the same while deleting a group of paths? use sentinel value? work with paths instead?
-- Rewrite AST before eval, currently `if` and some other do rewrite (optional parts etc) while evaluating.
+- Rewrite AST before eval, currently `if` and some others do rewrite (optional parts etc) while evaluating.
 - Rethink invalid path handling, current `[null]` is used as sentinel value.
-- `{a:123} | .a |= empty` should remove key.
+- `{a:123} | .a |= empty` should remove the key.

 ### Useful references